- Chart

 Disclaimers:

-The data and analysis provided are for informational purposes only and should not be considered investment advice.
-Investment decisions should be based on individual circumstances and consultation with a financial advisor.
-Past performance is not indicative of future results.
-Market share data is based on available information and may not be fully comprehensive.
+This JSON output is for informational purposes only and does not constitute financial advice.
+Investment decisions should be based on individual financial goals and consultation with a qualified financial advisor.
+Market share data is estimated and may vary.
+Historical performance is not indicative of future results.
+All data is subject to change.

 AI Summarization is directionally correct and might not be accurate.